jackdewinter/pyscan/README.md

 As the summarizer is being used in the same project as it is created in, the `PTEST_PROJECT_SUMMARIZER_SCRIPT_PATH` variable is set to point to the project's `main.py` module.
 Normally, that value would be the name of the Python package `project_summarizer`.
-The `PTEST_PROJECT_SUMMARIZER_OPTIONS` variable contains the `--only-changes` argument by default but can be turned off if desired.
+The `PTEST_PROJECT_SUMMARIZER_OPTIONS` variable holds the `--only-changes` argument by default but can be turned off if desired.
 The `PTEST_TEST_RESULTS_PATH` variable is set to `report\tests.xml` to correspond with the `--junitxml=report/tests.xml` argument passed to PyTest.
 The `PTEST_TEST_COVERAGE_PATH` variable is set to `report\coverage.xml` to match the `--cov-report xml:report/coverage.xml` argument passed to PyTest.